kingakwa/PROJECT-1-Migration-of-Source-Code-from-Bitbucket-to-GitHub-final/README.md

   - On Bitbucket, Create a Repository variables with the Access Token from Github under Repository Settings > Pipeline > Repository variable.
 Naming the variable Example "GITHUB_VARIABLE"

-# Inside the Bitbucket repo, create a bitbucket-pipelines.yml file containing the following:
+# In Bitbucket repo, edit the bitbucket-pipelines.yml file containing the following:

 ```
   pipelines: